department-of-veterans-affairs/vagov-content/pages/change-address.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-Find out how to change your address and other contact information on file with VA.
+Find out how to change your address and other contact information in your VA.gov profile to automatically update this information across several VA benefits and services.

 </div>